 The Daiwa Tatula 100 reel boasts a rugged and reliable aluminum frame, a core component that underpins its durability, longevity, and lightweight design.

-Aluminum is known for its strength-to-weight ratio, which is a big part of what makes it such an ideal material.
-It’s also corrosion-resistant, so you don’t have to worry about metal elements getting rusty or corroded if they’re left wet for a period of time.
+Aluminum is known for its strength-to-weight ratio, a big part of what makes it such an ideal material.
+It’s also corrosion-resistant, so you don’t have to worry about metal elements getting rusty or corroded if left wet for some time.

 Daiwa Tatula 100: Field Test

-Lake Henry was my destination, and this is a big lake known for its walleye and pike.
+Lake Henry was my destination, and this big lake is known for its walleye and pike.
 With each cast, the line flew off the spool, and I got plenty of use out of the zero adjuster knob as I figured out how to manage my line.

-It took about an hour, but I ended up hooking what felt like an almost 10-pound walleye.
-Thankfully, I was rolling with a 14lb test, hitting some of the docks around the backend of the lake.
+It took about an hour, but I hooked what felt like an almost 10-pound walleye.
+Thankfully, I was rolling with a 14lb test, hitting some of the docks around the back end of the lake.

-After about a five-minute battle, he gave in, and I pulled in a 9-inch perch.
+He gave in after about a five-minute battle, and I pulled in a 9-inch perch.

-I was a little disappointed because the size and lack of power on this reel really transferred to me, and I can imagine this being the case for a lot of anglers.
-Don’t expect this small reel to take the brunt for you; if you hook something big, you’re going to feel it.
+I was a little disappointed because the size and lack of power on this reel transferred to me, and I can imagine this being the case for many anglers.
+Don’t expect this small reel to take the brunt for you; you will feel it if you hook something big.

 Model Breakdown